ParthSareen/parthsareen.github.io/posts/sampling.md

 prefer plain text or a different format, just let me know and I’ll adjust!"}
 ```

+<center>gpt-oss with structured outputs hallucinating that it has been given instructions to only output JSON</center>

+## Final thoughts

+Sampling will continue to remain a critical step in the model's output, but I think structured outputs and how we can have models which better output structured data without the need for constraining will continue to improve.
+I see formats evolve alongside model capabilities.
+I see structured outputs as a model capability and think that there will be improvements to how structured data can be outputted by the model without the need of masking tokens.

-There is a ton of more work being done to improve how structured outputs is done in Ollama and I'm excited to share more of it soon!
+I'm excited to share more of my work on structured outputs in Ollama soon!